As a kid, did you roll your eyes at the lengths your grandparents and great-grandparents went to conserve, save and find new uses for old stuff?

-With our society’s renewed focus on green living and simplicity, maybe we only need to look a couple of generations back to find our way forward.
-Here are a few frugal strategies that are worth resurrecting.
+With our society’s renewed focus on green living and simplicity, maybe we only need to look back a couple of generations to find our way forward.
+Here are a few frugal strategies worth resurrecting.

-I can’t remember the last time I mended something, unless resewing a loose button counts.
-But with the high cost of clothing, maybe it’s time to rediscover this lost art.
-With a few classes in hand sewing or a couple of lessons on a secondhand machine, I’m sure we could stretch the life of our clothes — and stretch our budgets too.
+With the high cost of clothing, maybe it’s time to rediscover this lost art.
+A few classes in hand sewing or a couple of lessons on a secondhand machine could help you stretch the life of your clothes — and stretch your budget.

 My mom and dad planted a big garden every spring when I was a kid.
 We grew corn, cucumbers, tomatoes, potatoes, lettuce and dill year in and year out.
-It was a lot of work: That ambitious city garden took up an entire vacant residential lot next to our house.
-But it was a source of pride and a major source of food.
+It was a lot of work, but it was also a source of pride and a major source of food.